Male Breast Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Risk factors for breast cancer in men may include the following:

-- Having several female relatives who have had breast cancer, especially relatives who have an alteration of the BRCA2 gene.
+- Having one or more female relatives who have had breast cancer.

 Male breast cancer is sometimes caused by inherited gene mutations (changes).